kitschpatrol/yanki/readme.md

 Yanki simply syncs a folder of Markdown notes to Anki.

-e primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks:
+The primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks:

 - **One** Markdown file maps to **one** Anki note.